 The power to fly

-I guess I’m as guilty as anyone: I’ve written a few things about the Wright Brothers over the years and, most memorably, about the South Carolina Surfmen who helped them make their historic flights at Kitty Hawk.
+I guess I’m as guilty as anyone: I’ve written a few things about the Wright Brothers over the years and, most memorably, about the North Carolina Surfmen who helped them make their historic flights at Kitty Hawk.

 But, for all that, I’ve missed the man who did more than any other to make their place in history possible, and became the template for those who’ve put every pilot and passenger safely into the air since.

 No, not Otto Lilienthal or Lawrence Hargrave.
 Not Sir George Cayley (and his long-suffering coachman).
 Not even Octave Chanute or Samuel Langley… Because even though the Wrights were innovators in research, method, linen and spruce, the key to their success was – as it always is – their mechanic.

 Charles Edward Taylor